Team-Gigabyte/quotobot/README.md

 ```
 docker run --name quotobot1 -d -v ./config.json:/app/config.json quotobot/quotobot
 ```
+## Heroku notes
+For Heroku, use the [environment variables setup](#environment-variables-instead-of-configjson) (it's called *config vars* in Heroku).
+You'll probably need to turn off the web dyno and turn the worker dyno.
 ## Keeping your copy up to date
 If you used the `git clone` command to download the bot, just do
 ```bash